Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
++ Apr 28, 2023.
+Our paper 'A modified and efficient phase field model for the biological transport network' authored by **Qing Xia**, Xiaoyu Jiang, Yibao Li* has been accepted for publication in [Journal of Computational Physics](https://www.sciencedirect.com/journal/journal-of-computational-physics) （JCR Q1, Top）.
 + Mar 24, 2023.
 Our work has been reported on the school's website.
 [Report link](http://news.xjtu.edu.cn/info/1004/193304.htm)
 + Mar 21, 2023.
 Our paper 'Multi-scale modeling and simulation of additive manufacturing based on fused deposition technique' has chosen as the SCIlight article of AIP publishing and Featured work in Physics of Fluids.
 [Report link](https://aip.scitation.org/doi/10.1063/10.0017716)
 + Mar 02, 2023.
 Paper 'Multi-scale modeling and simulation of additive manufacturing based on fused deposition technique' authored by **Qing Xia**, Gangming Sun,  Junseok Kim, Yibao Li* has been accepted for publication in [Physics of Fluids](https://aip.scitation.org/doi/10.1063/5.0141316)（JCR Q1, Top）.